NBA ratings down sharply for ABC from last year

 NEW YORK (AP) — The NBA's first international Finals may be a coup for Canada, but decidedly not for ABC.

-Viewership for the first two games of the series between the Golden State Warriors and Toronto Raptors was down sharply from last year's finals.
-The Nielsen company said the first game's audience was off 28 percent from 2018, while the second game dropped 29 percent.
+Viewership for the first two games of the series between the Golden State Warriors and Toronto Raptors was down sharply from last year's finals — 28 percent for the first game and 29 percent for the second, the Nielsen company said.

 It's Golden State's fifth straight appearance in the finals, while Toronto is there for the first time.